 It doesn’t matter what industry you’re in, whether it’s computing or otherwise, as experience is always valued.
 If you are at the very beginning of your career, it’s advised that you pick up as much experience as possible.
 A good way to do this is through work experience, internships or maybe even a spot of freelancing.
 For example, you may have a family friend who has a virus-riddled laptop: you could fix this and encourage them to spread the good word about you.
 You never know where small jobs will take you and all of it counts towards adding it to your resume.

 Learn to Code

 Coding has been on everybody’s lips for a few years now, and for a good reason.
+There are online companies like HackEDU that teach you PCI secure coding training and other key abilities.
 Learning to code is great for any form of career progression as it adds an extra technological string to your bow.
 In fact, it has been described as the “language of the future.”